Your Guide to Drug Possession for the Purpose of Trafficking Charges by Drug Lawyers in Calgary

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required, you pose no significant risk of harm to the public, and you will not re-offend.
 This may sometimes be difficult with drug charges, but not impossible.

-Where can I pay for bail for drug possession for the purpose of trafficking charges in Surrey?
+Where can I pay for bail for drug possession for the purpose of trafficking charges in Calgary?

-If you or a loved one are charged with PPT in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Victoria, you can pay bail there for someone detained in Surrey.
+If you or a loved one is charged with PPT in Calgary and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
+If you live in Edmonton, you can pay bail there for someone detained in Calgary.

 To pay your own bail, you can make a payment after you have your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for drug possession for the purpose of trafficking charges in Surrey?
+How do I change my release conditions for drug possession for the purpose of trafficking charges in Calgary?

 Release on bail for PPT charges may include restrictions that impact your day-to-day life.
 This could include conditions to refrain from: